hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   details about a home's characteristics using online or in-field audit tools.
-  This data can then be used to guide ongoing marketing investments by providing recommendations to customers that are most meaningful for their home and facilitate staging retrofit activities over time.
+  This data can then be used to guide ongoing marketing investments by providing recommendations to customers that are most meaningful for their home and facilitate staging upgrade activities over time.
 * **Export For Local Real Estate.** Working with your local real estate and appraisal networks, you can identify data points and export strategies that work for your market.
 This could include publishing completion certificates,